draggsconnor/BlipKit/manual/effects.md

 order: 40
 ---

 Effects are used to "animate" certain track attributes.
-Like other attributes, effects can be set with the attribute setter and getter functions.
-For effects with multiple arguments there are also special functions: `BKTrackSetEffect` is used for setting effects and `BKTrackGetEffect` for reading effect values.
+Single argument effects can be set with the normal attribute setter and getter functions.
+For effects with multiple arguments there are special functions: `BKTrackSetEffect` is used for setting effects and `BKTrackGetEffect` for reading effect values.

 ## Volume slide